Leegenux/OS_From_Scratch/README.md

 # OS_From_Scratch
-This repo is used for tracking my os development progress and by the way store the code.
+This repo is intended for tracking my OS development progress and by the way storing the code and recording changes.

 # Development Environment
 1. qemu